 In Original Medicare, people who rent certain types of DME own the equipment after paying copayments for the item for 13 months.
-As a member of our plan, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan.
+As a member of our plan, however, you usually will not acquire ownership of rented DME items no matter how many copayments you make for the item while a member of our plan, even if you made up to 12 consecutive payments for the DME item under Original Medicare before you joined our plan.
 Under certain limited circumstances we will transfer ownership of the durable medical equipment item.
-Call Customer Service at 877-246-4190, TTY 711, 8 a.m. - 8 p.m. local time, Monday - Friday, to find out about the requirements you must meet and the documentation you need to provide.
+Call Customer Service for more information.